maxamillion/maxible/README.rst

 There are no dotfiles or configs included in this ansible-playbook.
 Data retention is handled outside the scope of this playbook

-Some of my dotfiles related to i3, i3status, dunst, and tmux are available `here
+Some of my dotfiles related to vim, tmux, and some others are available `here
 <https://github.com/maxamillion/dotfiles>`_.

 References